-April 2016 is the 20th anniversary of National Poetry Month.
+April 2018 is the 22nd annual National Poetry Month.
 To celebrate poetry’s vital place in our culture, we are proud to highlight a collection of our award-winning poetry and spoken word speakers.

 Robin Coste Lewis